Overview

 🚧 Exercise: add broader concept relations

-In this exercise we will add a broader relationship between two concepts.
-Note that once a concept has a broader relationship, it can no longer be regarded as a 'top concept' and we will remove the top concept statement accordingly.
+In this exercise we will add a skos:broader relationship between two concepts.
+Note that once a concept has a broader relationship, it is no longer indicated by skos:topConceptOf and and 'top concept' status is removed.

-4. Concept relationships - Broader > Add an IRI value
+- Concept relationships > Broader > Add a new value > IRI

 Alternative labels